Dan-Matthews-23/Heart-Helpers/README.md

 ## Testing

-The following tests were undertaken using Google Chrome, Firefox, Microsoft Edge and Safari.
-I have not tested the features using Internet Explorer as support ended for this browser (on some operating systems in June 2022.
+The project was built using Google Chrome and tested through Chrome Developer Tools.
+All elements were then tested with Firefox, Microsoft Edge and Safari (from my personal device).
+I have not tested the features using Internet Explorer as support ended for this browser on some operating systems in June 2022.

 |      Page     |   Browser                 |   Feature (by class/ ID / name)   | Result     |
 | ------------  | ------------              | ------------                      |------------|